 The first step required to properly utilize digital forensic evidence is the preservation of relevant data.
 The following are possible sources of electronic communications and how they can be preserved.

 - Emails – Provided access to the mailbox, all email data from within a mailbox can be preserved.
 Preserved data can include each email’s body, to/from address, sent/received date and time, attachments, originating IP address, and much more.

 - Text Messages – Typically originating from a mobile device such as a cell phone, but can be found on other digital media, such as within email mailboxes, on computers, and Google accounts.
 Similarly to email preservation, a preserved text message includes body, to/from number, sent/received date and time, and attachments.
-Includes text messages from 3rd party applications as well, such as WeChat, WhatsApp, and others.
+Defamation through text messages can also happen text messages from 3rd party applications as well, such as WeChat, WhatsApp, and others.

 - Instant Messenger Messages – Yahoo!
 Messenger, Skype, and ICQ are examples of such applications.
 The conversation records from these applications are found on the computers involved in the conversation.
 The conversation records typically include the screen name of the sender and recipient, date and time of the message, and the body.

 - Websites – Relevant web sites can be sites that allow user reviews such as Yelp, Google, and Amazon or even sites dedicated to exposing misconduct, or “complaint sites,” such as ConsumerAffairs and Ripoff Report.
 Unfortunately, preservation of these sites are typically restricted to a “web crawl” of a webpage, capturing only the content publically viewable on that page.
 However, the date and time the web crawl was executed would show when the preservation took place, indicating confirmed dates associated with malicious posts.
 Sometimes additional measures can be taken to attempt to ascertain the identity of a poster to one of these sites, but legal action is usually necessary for such a request.